debiai/docs/documentation/pythonModule/quickStart.md

 # Quick start

-The DebiAI Python module is an interface with DebiAI, you can use directly it in your Python project workflow to provide DebiAI with data.
+The DebiAI Python module is an interface with DebiAI, you can use it directly in your Python project workflow to provide data to DebiAI.

 ## Features :
-- Create projects
+- Project creation
-- Insert your project data
+- Project data insertion
-- Insert model metadata and model results
+- Model metadata and model results insertion
-- Recovery of the samples selections made with the dashboard
+- Selection made with the dashboard samples recovery
-- Create tf.dataset from the project or selection
+- tf.dataset creation from the project selections

 ## Requierements:
 * A running DebiAI instance (see [Installation](../debiai/gettingStarted/installation/README.md))